New to Ayurveda? Check out my Intro to Ayurveda blog to discover your dośa.

 When pitta dosa becomes unbalanced, it may manifest as inflammation, infections, frustration, anger, and over aggressiveness.
 They may suffer from acne or allergic prone skin, skin rashes, ulcers, heartburn and indigestion.

 Mentally, pitta personalities are sharp minded, intelligent and ambitious.
-They are very self-motivated.
-They make great decision makers, speakers and teachers.
+They are very self-motivated, make great decision makers, speakers and teachers.
 They are direct and often outspoken.

 Unbalanced pitta energy can be very controlling.
 They like things to fit in specific boxes and can become agitated and angry if things don’t go according to plan.
 Unbalanced, pitta energy is hot, angry and frustrated.